Read Our Employee Interview

 8. Who is Carol when she's away from work?

-Of course, my grandkids – I should have mentioned them first (laugh).
+Of course, there is my grandkids – I should have mentioned them first (laugh).
 They, and the rest of our family, are the reason we came back to Kalamazoo.
 We like doing as much as we can with them.”

 9. Is there something you’d like to share that hasn’t been covered?